- Small Business Blog

 Keep revolving debt low

-Stay on the right side of the law in terms of business taxes, business licenses, insurance policies, and others
+Stay in compliance in terms of business taxes, business licenses, insurance policies, and others

 Most small businesses need a combination of licenses and permits from both federal and state agencies.
 The requirements — and fees — vary based on your business activities, location, and government rules.
 Learn more from the SBA.

 Some types of insurance are also required.
-Most businesses need to purchase at least the following four types of insurance: Property Insurance, Liability Insurance, Business Vehicle Insurance and Workers Compensation Insurance.
-For additional information, review this post from the SmartBiz Small Business Blog: Types of Small Business Insurance.
+Most businesses generally need to purchase at least the following four types of insurance: Property Insurance, Liability Insurance, Business Vehicle Insurance and Workers Compensation Insurance.
+For additional information, review this post from the SmartBiz® Small Business Blog: Types of Small Business Insurance.